higemaru/qmk_firmware/keyboards/kewbie/kewbie46/readme.md

 ## Bootloader

-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Briefly press the button on the PCB - some may have pads you must short instead